XRPLF/xrpl-dev-portal/gateway_services_spec.md

 Gateway Services clients may also use the standard "name" and "description" properties.

+<span class='draft-comment'>TBD: format for providing a JWT-signing PubKey in the properties.
+(Possibly use OpenID format?)</span>

 #### Account Definition Object <a name="acct_def_obj"></a> ####

 An account definition object is a JSON object with the following properties: